Academic Requirements

 Matriculated students at Rutgers-Camden are expected to take all their courses at Rutgers–Camden unless they receive permission in advance to take a course at another institution.
 Exceptions will not normally be given for courses needed to meet general curricular requirements.
 Exceptions may be granted if a student has only one term before graduation and needs a course that is not offered during that term, or when a student’s major department authorizes taking an advanced or specialized course not available at Rutgers Camden.

 Lower tuition, scheduling convenience, or traveling distance are not sufficient cause for taking courses elsewhere.
 Prior to enrollment, students should fill out a transient application form.
-It must be approved by the chair of the major department, the chair of the department in which the course is offered, and the associate dean of the college.
+It must be approved by the chair of the major department, the chair of the department where the course is offered, and the college’s associate dean.
 Submit completed forms to the Associate Dean’s Office on the third floor of Armitage Hall.
 Approval will not be granted retroactively.

 Academic Integrity